Rated: Explicit

 His eyes flickered toward the gallery doors at the back of the ballroom.

-"There is a journal in my possession.
+"There is a crown in my possession.
 It's an ugly little thing, half-burned and salt-stained.
 Most people would walk right past it in favor of the gilded angel's feathers I have in my collection.
-It belonged to a priest from a temple that never officially existed."
+It was dug out of a remote temple that never officially existed."

 Lysette tilted her head.
 "And unofficially?"